Notice of Privacy Practices

 Other Uses and Disclosures of PHI

 The Pharmacy will obtain your written authorization before using or disclosing PHI about you for purposes other than those provided above or as otherwise permitted or required by law.
-You may revoke this authorization in writing at any time.
-Upon receipt of the written revocation we will stop using or disclosing PHI about you, except to the extent that we have already taken action in reliance on the authorization.
+If you change your mind after authorizing a use or disclosure of your health information, you may withdraw your permission by revoking this authorization in writing at any time by sending a written request to Alto Pharmacy, 1400 Tennessee St, Unit 2, San Francisco, California 94107, Attn: Privacy Officer.
+Upon receipt of the written revocation we will stop using or disclosing PHI about you.
+However, your decision to revoke the authorization will not affect or undo any use or disclosure of your health information that occurred before you notified us of your decision, or any actions that we have taken based upon your authorization.

 For more information or to Report a Problem